isc-projects/bind9/doc/notes/notes-9.19.19.rst

 New Features
 ~~~~~~~~~~~~

-- Initial support for accepting the PROXYv2 protocol in all currently
+- Initial support for the PROXYv2 protocol was added. :iscman:`named`
-  implemented DNS transports in :iscman:`named` and complementary
-  support for sending it in :iscman:`dig` are included into this
+  can now accept PROXYv2 headers over all currently implemented DNS
+  transports and :iscman:`dig` can insert these headers into the queries
-  release.
-Please consult the related documentation for additional
+  it sends.
+Please consult the related documentation
-  details.
+  (:any:`allow-proxy`, :any:`allow-proxy-on`, :any:`listen-on`, and
+  :any:`listen-on-v6` for :iscman:`named`, :option:`dig +proxy` and
+  :option:`dig +proxy-plain` for :iscman:`dig`) for additional details.
   :gl:`#4388`

 Removed Features
 ~~~~~~~~~~~~~~~~

-- The support for AES algorithm for DNS cookies has been removed.
+- Support for using AES as the DNS COOKIE algorithm (``cookie-algorithm aes;``) has been removed.
+The only supported DNS COOKIE algorithm is now the current default, SipHash-2-4. :gl:`#4421`
-  :gl:`#4421`

-- The ``resolver-nonbackoff-tries`` and ``resolver-retry-interval`` options have been removed.
-Using them is now a fatal error. :gl:`#4405`
+- The ``resolver-nonbackoff-tries`` and ``resolver-retry-interval`` statements have been removed.
+Using them is now a fatal error.
+  :gl:`#4405`

 Feature Changes
 ~~~~~~~~~~~~~~~

-- The maximum number of allowed NSEC3 iterations for validation has been
+- The maximum number of NSEC3 iterations allowed for validation purposes
-  lowered from 150 to 50.
-DNSSEC responses containing NSEC3 records with
+  has been lowered from 150 to 50.
+DNSSEC responses containing NSEC3
-  iteration counts greater than 50 are now treated as insecure.  :gl:`#4363`
+  records with iteration counts greater than 50 are now treated as

-- The number of NSEC3 iterations that can be configured for a zone must be 0.
-  :gl:`#4363`
+  insecure. :gl:`#4363`

+- Following :rfc:`9276` recommendations, :any:`dnssec-policy` now only
+  allows an NSEC3 iteration count of 0 for the DNSSEC-signed zones using
+  NSEC3 that the policy manages. :gl:`#4363`

 Known Issues
 ~~~~~~~~~~~~